Arizona National Guard works jointly with Department of Health Services to process COVID-19 data

 |0

-This work, Arizona National Guard works jointly with Department of Health Services to process COVID-19 data [Image 3 of 3], by TSgt Michael Matkin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arizona National Guard works jointly with Department of Health Services to process COVID-19 data, by SSgt Dillon Davis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT